JBajracharya/data-structures-and-algorithms/code401challenges/otherReadmes/linkedList.md

 ## Challenge Description
-Create methods like insert, includes, toString, append, insertBefore, insertAfter
+Create methods like insert, includes, toString, append, insertBefore, insertAfter, value at index starting at the end.

 ## Approach & Efficiency